-Once issued, the pronouncement is placed on APESB website and can be downloaded together with a basis for conclusions paper.
+Once issued, the pronouncement is placed on APESB website and can be downloaded together with a paper summarising the basis for APESB's conclusions.

 Prepared by APESB Technical Staff, the basis for conclusions provides a summary of the background to the project, main comments received on the exposure draft, and the Board's conclusions regarding these comments in developing the final pronouncement.